 As set out in the table above, for employers without a guarantor or with a guarantee of last resort, the financial assumptions are currently based on the lower risk basis in the majority of cases.
 The principle of the termination policy and the assumptions used is to ensure (as far as possible) there is sufficient monies to pay all the benefits due in relation to the "orphan" members of the outgoing employer as otherwise the remaining employers would potentially have to fund this via their contributions at subsequent valuations.
-This is why the Fund takes a more cautious view as set out in this policy.
+This is why the Fund takes a more cautious view and the subsequent tables.